bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 * Do not create `.zip` files using general-purpose archiving software.
 The resulting files will trigger errors upon upload to BigCommerce.

-* Do not open a bundled theme `.zip` file to add, delete, rename, or update files.
+* Do not open a bundled theme zip file to add, delete, rename, or update files.
 Doing so will make your theme unusable in the production store.

 * If bundling your theme triggers multiple lint errors related to the `bundle.js` file, then your theme is missing the `.eslintignore` file.
 Please retrieve this file from the [Stencil Cornerstone repo](https://github.com/bigcommerce/cornerstone/blob/master/.eslintignore), then re-run `stencil bundle` or `stencil push`.